VictorHumberto01/Tubetinho/README.md

 `python bot.py`

-7. Create a voice channel and join that channel.
+6. Create a voice channel and join that channel.
-8. Use the `/play` command followed by a YouTube link or a song title to begin playing music in the voice channel.
+7. Use the `/play` command followed by a YouTube link or a song title to begin playing music in the voice channel.

 ## Commands

-Here is a list of Tubetinho's available commands:
+Here is a list of available commands:

 -   `/play [query]`: Plays the audio from the provided YouTube song or link in the voice channel.
 -   `/skip`: Skips the current song and plays the next song in the queue.
 -   `/queue_`: Displays the number of song in the queue.
 -   `/stop`: Stops the current song and clears the song queue.
--   `/loop [query]` : Plays the song provided in the command endlessly until the 'stop' comand is used
+-   `/loop [query]` : Plays the song provided in the command endlessly until the 'stop' comand is used.